 - Increased Energy– There is a small amount of caffeine in many teas that gives the body a natural boost without the harsh buzz and subsequent dive of other caffeinated beverages.

-Can these drinks really help with weight loss?
+Can detox tea really help with weight loss?

 If you exercise regularly, try to eat right and still can’t seem to budge on the scale, teas may be the ticket you’re looking for.
 Teas are not a weight loss solution on their own, but they can make a huge difference.